uacaps/CAPSWebView/README.md

 **Manual Installation**

-All the classes required for CAPSWebView are located in the CAPSWebView folder in the root of this repository.
+All the classes and images required for CAPSWebView are located in the CAPSWebView folder in the root of this repository.
 They are listed below:

 * <code>CAPSWebView.swift</code>